hujhax/austin-improv-wiki/Troupes/Perfect Teeth.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Perfect Teeth puts a spotlight on the quirky, fun, and sometimes outrageous group dynamic.
-In their unique format "Tableauki", Perfect Teeth shows the evolution of individuals through one bonding group experience. </blockquote>
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Perfect Teeth puts a spotlight on the quirky, fun, and sometimes outrageous group dynamic.
+In their unique format "Tableauki", Perfect Teeth shows the evolution of individuals through one bonding group experience.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do long form montage improv with a focus on group scenes </blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do long form montage improv with a focus on group scenes

 ## Media
 ### Videos